 If you are experiencing several of these symptoms or feel like an upsetting situation from your past is keeping you from fully living your life now, you may have PTSD

-I Provide Trauma Therapy for Individuals in Fort Worth
+I Provide Trauma Therapy in Fort Worth for Individuals

 I help individuals dealing with the effects of Post-Traumatic Stress Disorder through two different types of interventions: EMDR (Eye Movement Desensitization Reprocessing) and CPT (Cognitive Processing Therapy).
 These are both evidence based trauma treatments, that means that they are well researched and tested.
 This means that it gives you the best chance to heal from PTSD.